Interacting with switches via the FAST Serial Protocol¶

 -L:<Switch ID in ASCII HEX><CR>message for switch closed

 The FAST Nano Controller uses the letter

 N for switch & driver-related commands instead of

 L. So everything here applies to the Nano too, except the commands are

 The commands to control and report the switches are:

-SA:Report the switches is ASCII hex data format
+SA:Get the state of all switches in ASCII hex data format

 Documentation Feedback?
 Requests?
 Confused?